 I started this blog as a quick and dirty bullet point list of tips and tricks to build and maximize your business’ Facebook marketing.
 I quickly realized that there are SO many pieces to uncover from Edgerank and algorithm to posting strategy and content.
 In order for small business owners to make the most of this new found Reachpocalypse, I needed to get more into the nitty gritty, starting with the basics of organic reach.

 How Many People See Organic Facebook Posts

-In addition to reach, engagement is a key player in understanding how Facebook operates.
-If you find yourself asking, "Why doesn't my post have any likes?", you're talking about two things.
-First, who sees your posts, and then second, of those people, who engages with your post.
+In addition to reach, engagement is a key player in understand how Facebook operates.
+If you find yourself saying, "why doesn't my post have any likes," you're talking about two things.
+First, who sees your posts, and then secondarily, of those people, who engages with your post.

 Social Bakers shows post engagement rate for pages with less than 10k likes is 0.65%, with the engagement dropping for pages larger in size.

 It’s easy to be disenfranchised by the less than stellar engagement rate your posts receive, especially for those businesses that started on Facebook prior to 2012.
 However, your numbers may actually be on target.
 Here’s how to calculate them:

 For businesses with 2k likes, which isn’t uncommon for many small businesses, the organic reach drops to 130 people with an organic engagement rate of .84, meaning less than one person will organically like, comment, OR share, leaving your post with, most often, 0 interactions.

 While photographs were once king, with the introduction of auto playing video in Facebook newsfeeds, Facebook users are used to a mixed-media experience while scrolling.
 Between October 2014 and February 2015, Social Bakers found that the organic reach was 3.7% for photos, 8.7% organic reach for videos, 5.7% for text-only/status posts, and 5.2% for links.